Working with a Baby Carrying Educator at the Neonatal Unit.

 We use various brands, often depending on their weight limits -

-We also use various brands of ring slings for the staff that are experienced in those.
-Oscha Slings in Scotland allow our Carrying Educator to support caregivers with babies weighing over 2lb in their products.
+We also use various brands of ring slings for the staff that are experienced in those, again depending on weight limits.

 A Note of Thanks to our Supporters.

 The carrying educator and the carrying aids are funded by donations from the Friends of the Neonatal Unit, and the NHS Grampian Endowments Fund – we are very grateful for the impact it’s having for our families.